Bringing your non-EEA spouse or civil partner home to Ireland

 - Registration fee of €300

-At the appointment, your partner will have fingerprints and a photo taken.
-INIS provides more information about what happens at the registration office.
+At the appointment, your partner will have their fingerprints and photo taken.
+ISD provides more information about what happens at the registration office.

 If residency permission is granted

 The Registration Officer will put a Stamp 4 in your spouse’s or civil partner’s passport.
 Your spouse or civil partner then has permission to live and work in Ireland for the length of time stated on the stamp.